ljmartin/technical-notes/docs/index.md

 # ljmartin's technical notes

-A page for storing short, simplified notes on data science topics
+Short and simple notes on data science topics

 !!! note "Already Open note"
     This one you can see

 ??? note "Collapsible Note"
-    Is `markdown` allowed in a note?

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+    This `one` you can't see